Pew Internet’s research on the role of libraries in users’ lives and in their communities in the digital age

 - Main report: From Distant Admirers to Library Lovers–and beyond: A typology of public library engagement in America (2014)

-Additional report from these findings will include a portrait of “emerging” library users – those ages 16-24 – and an analysis of Americans’ information habits (early spring 2014).
+Additional report from these findings will include a portrait of “emerging” library users – those ages 16-24 – and an analysis of Americans’ information habits (Summer 2014).